Site icon Welcome To Infinity

 Another instance is Angkor Wat, the world-famous temple complex in Cambodia.
 The site receives over two million visitors annually, and the growing number of tourists has caused significant damage to the fragile structure.
 Moreover, the unregulated growth of hotels, restaurants, and other tourism-related businesses around the site has created environmental problems and caused displacement of local communities.

 Machu Picchu, the iconic archaeological site in Peru, is also in danger.
-The Peruvian government is trying to control the tourist influx to protect the site, but it is struggling with the effects of uncontrolled tourism.
-The constant flow of visitors, coupled with poor management, pollution, and waste, is taking its toll on the site's structural integrity.
+The Peruvian government is trying to control the tourist influx to protect the site, but it is still struggling with the effects of uncontrolled tourism.
+The constant flow of visitors, coupled with poor , pollution, and waste, is taking its toll on the site's structural integrity.
 In 2019, a study showed that 30 percent of the renowned Inca Trail, leading to Machu Picchu, was at “high risk” of collapse due to damage and erosion caused by heavy tourism.

 These examples show how overtourism and unregulated tourism can lead to the degradation and loss of cultural heritage.
-It is to have sustainable tourism policies that take the preservation of cultural heritage and the well-being of local communities into account.
+It is crucial to have sustainable tourism policies that take the preservation of cultural heritage and the well-being of local communities into account.

 Preservation Efforts and Strategies